 Qualitative Results

 These involve stories, emotions, and feedback.
-These usually require you to dive a little deeper to truly understand an impact.
+These usually require you to dive a little deeper to truly understand a social impact.
 It might be less scientific and more intuitive.
-While data and numbers can serve as support, these metrics require a bit more storytelling to fill in the gaps.
+While impact data collection and feedback loops can serve as support, these metrics require a bit more storytelling to fill in the gaps.

 Example: